jbsf/blindside/README.markdown

 + (BSInitializer *)bsInitializer;
 + (BSPropertySet *)bsProperties;

-blindsideInitializer describes the initialization method to be used when creating instances of a class, including the initializer's selector and arguments.
+bsInitializer describes the initialization method to be used when creating instances of a class, including the initializer's selector and arguments.
 Blindside can use a class' BSInitializer to create instances of the class, with dependencies injected.

-blindsideProperties describes the properties to be injected into already-created objects.
+bsProperties describes the properties to be injected into already-created objects.

 Here's an example implementation of the two methods for a class named House.
 The House class takes an Address as an initializer arg, and has a property of type UIColor.